 When you add homeschooling to the daily schedule, it isn’t long before the books, maps, white boards, and other miscellaneous school supplies start to take over.
 It’s difficult enough keeping the house clean without all that stuff – what’s a busy homeschool mom to do?

 I don’t mean some huge planner that looks all pretty and color-coded and then never gets used (that’s never happened here… ahem).
 Simple checklists and an easy routine that incorporates daily chores into the schedule are so much easier to manage – at least for me.
 If that pretty planner works for you – great!
-But if you’re like me and just want a simple method to keep up with it all, this is what I’ve learned:
+But if you’re like me and just want a simple method that helps you keep up with it all, this is what I’ve learned:

 Create a few simple systems

-- End of day cleanup: this one is a must for us.
+- End of day cleanup: this one is a must for every homeschool.
 At the end of the school day, everyone helps to get the house back in order – piles are cleared up, school supplies are put away – you could even include setting the table for dinner in that list.

-Choose your own simple system, work on it with the family until it becomes a daily habit, then introduce another system.
+When you’re ready to start, choose your own simple system, work on it with the family until it becomes a daily habit, then introduce another system.
 After awhile, the daily housekeeping and chores will be second nature.

 Get everyone involved

+The next step is to get everyone involved.
 When homeschooling is added to your day you have basically added another part-time or full-time job to your day.
 You can’t expect to keep the same schedule you had pre-homeschooling.
 It has to change.
 Mom just can’t do it all.
 And that’s okay.

 It’s important that your kids (and husband) get involved with taking care of the home.
 After all, everyone lives in the house so they should learn to take care of it!

 For us, that means a simple daily chore checklist – everyone picks the chore they want to do and does it.
 Everyone helps with after school clean up and cleans up their own piles (I have a husband and daughter who leave piles of stuff everywhere!).
-I’ve also added a 10 minute room cleanup to that list – my daughter’s bedroom is the one area of the house that I find hardest to get under control.
-Any tips for me?

 Follow a basic routine or schedule

+One final tip – create a basic daily routine.
 The best way to stay on-track with all the chores, housekeeping, meal planning, and homeschooling is to stick to a basic routine or schedule.

-There’s no need to schedule every moment of your day down to the minute, but a basic routine will help you stay on–track.
+There’s no need to schedule every moment of your day down to the minute, but a basic daily routine will help you stay on-track.
 Do meal planning and budgeting on specific days, laundry on another day, deep cleaning on another – create a routine and use it.